 Related: See the latest Xbox One games here

 The Windows 10 Anniversary Update will also debut a unified experience in the Windows Store, allowing Universal Windows Platform (UWP) apps to be installed on the console.
-This unification will enable developers to create games for one platform spanning the Xbox One and Windows 10 devices.
-That means it will be possible to start a game on the Xbox One, and pick it up later on a PC — if the game is coded to support it.
+This unification will enable developers to create games for one platform spanning the Xbox One and

 Finally, the Anniversary Update will enable any Xbox One console to become a developer kit via a new Xbox Dev Mode.
 This will seemingly allow anyone with game programming experience to become a developer in the living room, and test their apps and games without having to leave the house or office.